 Ask your grocer where to find the freshest crab meat in the store.
 I purchase fresh crab meat sold in a 1-pound tub from the seafood counter.

 This DOES NOT disappoint!

 - Sweet Potato Skins

 - Bacon Wrapped Cheesy Jalapeños

 - Soft Pretzel Bites

 For the best texture, use lump crab meat and each ingredient listed.
 No substitutions!
-Serve with crusty baguette, sturdy crackers, celery, or fresh pita.
+Serve with crusty baguette, sturdy crackers, celery sticks, or pita wedges.
 For more success tips and to learn which crab meat to use, see blog post above.

 - 1/4 cup (60g) mayonnaise

 - 1/2 cup (120g) sour cream